 Arhanta Yoga follows the tradition of Swami Sivananda, but has added five yoga poses in this series for a more complete yoga practice.
-The exercises in this sequence are classical Hatha yoga asanas.
+The exercises in this sequence are classical Hatha Yoga asanas.
 The main difference between classical yoga asanas and modern yoga asanas is that the classical postures work on the internal organs.
-They aim to keep the body healthy by stimulating and balancing function of the organs.
+They aim to keep the body healthy by stimulating and balancing function of the organs and glands.
 Modern yoga exercises on the other hand have as main objective to develop muscles and flexibility.
-The purpose of a practicing yoga has shifted gradually over the years from the health of the body to the appearance of the body.
-Below you can also read an article by Yogi Ram on the question: How to practice asanas correctly?
+The purpose of practicing yoga has shifted gradually over the years from the health of the body to the appearance of the body.
+Below you can also read an article by Yogi Ram on the question: How to practice asanas according to classical principles?

-The Yoga exercises explained below don’t form a complete classical Hatha yoga class.
+The yoga exercises explained below don’t form a complete classical Hatha Yoga practice.
 Besides yoga postures, a Hatha Yoga class also includes moments of relaxation at the beginning and end of the class and in between the different poses.
-After a short initial relaxation, the class always starts with breathing exercises like Kapalbhati (Breath of Fire) and Anumom Vilom (Alternate Nostral Breathing).
+After a short initial relaxation, the class always starts with breathing exercises like Kapalbhati (Skull-Shining Breath) and Anumom Vilom (Alternate Nostral Breathing).
 These breathing exercises help to clear the mind, improve concentration and allow the practitioner to experience the following asanas or yoga exercises with more awareness.
 Subsequently, it is important to warm up the body in preparation for the upcoming asanas.
 Therefore we always do the sun salutation.
 Optionally, you can add some extra warm up exercises such as double leg raises or Dolphin.